andyed/2pane-browser/README.md

     *   **Auto-Split Rules**: Enter URL fragments (e.g., `/docs`, `example.com/blog`) one per line.
 If a page's URL contains any of these fragments, it will automatically open in a 2-pane view.
     *   **Minimum Width Trigger**: Enable this option and specify a pixel width.
 The extension will only auto-split (from URL memory or auto-split rules) if your screen is wider than this value.
 This prevents unwanted splits on smaller screens.
     *   Click **Save** to apply your changes.

+## Why isn't this in the Chrome Web Store?

+This extension requires powerful permissions, including the ability to run on all sites and modify certain response headers, in order to reliably provide the multi-pane view and work around framing restrictions.
+Those capabilities are integral to the core functionality rather than optional extras.

+Because of the sensitivity of these permissions and the potential review and policy complexities around them, the current plan is **not** to publish this extension to the Chrome Web Store or any other browser web store.
+Instead, it is intended to be installed as an unpacked extension by users who are comfortable reviewing the source and granting the necessary permissions.